linuxreader/linuxreader.github.io/linuxreader/ansible/Ansible Facts.md

   tasks:
   - name: show facts
     debug:
-      var: ansible_facts <-- this module does require variables to be enclosed in curly brackets
+      var: ansible_facts
 ```

-This outputs a gigantic list of facts from our managed nodes.

-Two formats for using ansible facts variables:
+There are two supported formats for using Ansible fact variables:

-Square brackets (prefered): `ansible_facts['default_ipv4']['address']`
-Dotted: `ansible_facts.default_ipv4.address`
+It's recommended to use square brackets: `ansible_facts['default_ipv4']['address']` but dotted notation is also supported for now: `ansible_facts.default_ipv4.address`

 Commonly used ansible_facts: